-- 4.2.2.6.
-Establishment of cell banks.
-When a cell bank is established at any stage during the manufacture of allogeneic human somatic stem cell-based products, describe the rationale for preparing the cell banks; the methods used to prepare the cell banks; the characteristics of the cell banks, and the storage, maintenance, control, and renewal methods as well as any other processes and tests performed.
+When a cell bank is established at any stage during the manufacture of autologous human somatic stem cell-based products, describe the rationale for preparing the cell banks; the methods used to prepare the cell banks; the characteristics of the cell banks; and the storage, maintenance, control, and renewal methods as well as any other processes and tests performed.
 Provide justification for each.
-Refer to "Derivation and Characterisation of Cell Substrates Used for the Production of Biotechnological/Biological Products" (Pharmaceutical Notification No. 873, issued July 14, 2000, Evaluation and Licensing Division, Pharmaceutical and Food Safety Bureau, Japanese Ministry of Health, Labour and Welfare) and other documents. - 4.2.2.7.
-Measures to prevent erroneous sampling (mix-up) and cross-contamination during the manufacturing process.
-It is extremely important to prevent erroneous sampling and cross-contamination during the manufacturing process when manufacturing the allogeneic human somatic stem cell-based products.
-Therefore, describe preventive measures for the process. - 4.2.3.
-Characterization of cells that are a principal component and active ingredient in a final product
+Refer to "Derivation and Characterisation of Cell Substrates Used for the Production of Biotechnological/Biological Products" (Pharmaceutical Notification No. 873, issued July 14, 2000, Japanese Ministry of Health, Labour and Welfare) and other documents.
+However, it is acceptable to omit a portion of the study items, if there is plausible evidence that the cells are of autologous origin.

+(6) Measures to prevent erroneous sampling (mix-up) and cross-contamination during the manufacturing process

+It is extremely important to prevent erroneous sampling and cross-contamination during the manufacturing process when manufacturing the autologous human somatic stem cell-based products.
+Therefore, describe preventive measures in the process.

+4.2.3.
+Characterization of cells that are a principal component and active ingredient in the final product

 For such cells, analyze the attributes, such as cell population purity (to control contamination by nontarget cells), cell viability, morphological characteristics, cell growth characteristics, biochemical markers, immunological markers, distinctive substances produced by the cells, karyotype, and other appropriate genotypic and phenotypic markers.
-In addition, characterize their biological functions if necessary.
+In addition, characterize their biological functions, if necessary.
 Furthermore, to evaluate the appropriateness of the culture duration and the stability of the cells, use appropriate markers of cell characteristics to demonstrate that there have been no unintended changes in cells cultured longer than the proposed culture period.
-It is acceptable to perform these studies preliminarily, using test samples obtained from donors in place of the real products that will be prepared for a clinical trial.
+It is acceptable to perform these studies using test samples obtained from donors who are not patients in place of the products that will be prepared for a clinical trial.
 On the basis of these test results, identify the critical cell characteristics that should be used when applying the product to a patient.
-Although comprehensive cell characterization is always desirable, it is not always possible to characterize the cells fully because there are quantitative limits on sample analysis.
+Although comprehensive cell characterization is always desirable, it is not always possible to characterize the cells fully because there are quantitative and technological limits on sample analysis.
 Thus, it is acceptable to perform a limited study to the extent possible.
-When cell processing, such as growth within the body, is anticipated after a clinical application, clearly demonstrate the functions expected by describing the specified criteria with respect to the passage number or number of cell divisions.
+When cell processing, such as growth within the body, is anticipated after the application, clearly demonstrate the functions expected by describing the specified criteria with respect to the passage number or number of cell divisions.

 4.2.4.
-The form and packaging of the final products
+The form and packaging of the final product